-There was a time when everyone used to travel with travelers checks or big wads of cash they've exchanged at their home bank.
-But the world has moved on and ATM use is easier and cheaper than ever.
-Check out below how to travel with your ATM card.
+There was a time when everyone used to travel with Traveler's Checks or big wads of cash they'd exchanged at their home bank, but the world has moved on and ATM use is easier and cheaper than ever.
+Check out how to travel wisely with your ATM card.

-Visa and Mastercard are both widely accepted in Europe.
+Visa and Mastercard are both widely accepted in Europe; American Express is less widespread.
 Germany, surprisingly, is one of the slowest countries to widely accept credit and debit cards, particular in bars and restaurants.

 Eastern Europe, on the other hand, is one of the best places in the world for card transactions, while in Iceland, even vending machines take cards.

-American Express is less widespread.
-And be aware of Citibank's claim that you'll find a Citibank branch wherever you.
+Be aware of Citibank's claim that you'll find a Citibank branch wherever you go.
 You won't.

 Potential Charges to Watch Out For

-- Foreign exchange fees These might be a flat fee or a percentage
+- Foreign transaction fees: These might be a flat fee or a percentage